 Bike Accidents: The Statistics

 When you’re on your bike, you share the road with vehicles many, many times your size, and that puts you at a decided safety disadvantage.
-The (CDC) published several sobering statistics as they relate to bike accidents:
+The Centers for Disease Control and Prevention (CDC) published several sobering statistics as they relate to bike accidents:

 - Bike trips account for about 1 percent of the trips made in the United States, but bicyclists are at a much greater risk of injury or death in an accident than motorists.